zynxhealth/documentation/gui-api-request.md

 <br>

 > **NOTE:** If you get an error, there are no problems with the Zynx SSL certificate.
-Enable the Interceptor on the top tool bar and retry.
+Enable the Interceptor on the top tool bar, also make sure you have the correct header for gzip in step 6 and retry.

 ![error](./img/interceptor_disabled.png)